Filip Taschler: 2024–2025 season

 Concluding the first half of the season, Taschlerová/Taschler won another Czech national title.
 At the 2025 European Championships in Tallinn, Estonia, errors in the rhythm dance saw them come eleventh in the segment.
 She said that "a lot of small mistakes that cost us an estimated four to five points.
 We're sorry, we wanted a better start to the second half of the season."
 They rose to tenth place after the free dance, which Taschler observing that "after the rhythmic dance, today's program was a challenge, to believe in ourselves again, but we managed to do that."

 At the 2025 World Championships in Boston, Massachusetts, United States, Taschlerová/Taschler came thirteenth in the segment after she struggled on her twizzles.
 They remained in thirteenth place after the free dance, which placement, combined with the twelfth-place finish of Mrázková/Mrázek, secured two berths for the Czech Republic at the 2026 Winter Olympics ice dance competition.
 This was the first time since the 1994 Winter Olympics that two Czech places were qualified.

 In May, Taschlerová/Taschler announced that they were moving to train with coach Maurizio Margaglio in Helsinki, Finland.

+2025–2026 season: Milano Cortina Olympics

+Taschlerová/Taschler opened their season by winning silver at the 2025 CS Nepela Memorial and gold at the 2025 Trophée Métropole Nice Côte d'Azur.
+They subsequently competed on the 2025–26 Grand Prix series, placing fourth at the 2025 NHK Trophy and eighth at the 2025 Finlandia Trophy.
+A week following the latter event, Taschlerová/Taschler won the bronze medal at the 2025 CS Tallinn Trophy.

+In December, they won the silver medal at the 2026 Four National Championships.
+The following month, Taschlerová/Taschler finished tenth at the 2026 European Championships in Sheffield, England, United Kingdom.
+In February, they competed at the 2026 Winter Olympics, finishing 15th.
+They closed the season at the 2026 World Figure Skating Championships held on home soil, finishing 18th.

+2026–2027 season

+The team opened their season by winning the bronze medal at the 2026 Kinoshita Group Cup.